alexbajzat/DRPCIV_vreau_programare/README.md

 ### Yay, got my booking
 You've just booked a day for your theoretical driving exam, but it's a month from now... wtf ?

-No worries, usually there are a free slots which appear now and then, but it's a pain in the ass to keep an eye on them all the time...or is it?
+No worries, usually there are free slots which appear now and then, but it's a pain in the ass to keep an eye on them all the time...or is it?

 ### How the f it works